rjrodger/nid/README.md

 By default the [big seven curse words](http://en.wikipedia.org/wiki/Seven_dirty_words) are avoided (thanks [@dshaw](http://twitter.com/dshaw)!).
 The [Battlestar Galactica version](http://en.battlestarwiki.org/wiki/Frak) of one of the big seven is also avoided.

+NOTE: this module is *not* cryptographically secure and should only be used in low-risk enviroments.

 ### Quick example